kumarav1nash/Av1nashOnGit.github.io/linkedInPosts/Managing Database Schema With Liquibase.md

-### Introduction

-Liquibase is an open-source database schema change management tool that helps developers and database administrators automate, version, and track changes in database schemas.
-When integrated with Spring Boot, Liquibase becomes even more powerful, allowing seamless schema management in Java-based applications.

----

-### What is Liquibase?

 Liquibase simplifies database schema management by enabling:

 - **Tracking Changes**: Maintain a version history of database changes by recording every modification in changelog files.
 These logs are stored in a dedicated table (`DATABASECHANGELOG`) within your database, ensuring a clear audit trail of applied changes.